Rooms How-to

 setMedia

 Sets a new media on the Thing.
-This only works for Things that can have media, like TVs, etc. If you want to set it to show a video channel instead of an image, use setMediaChannel.
+This only works for Things that can have media, like TVs, etc.

 This is a Thing method.
 It can be called on its own to operate on the current Thing, or can be called on another Thing.
 See Thing methods for more information.